stuntrally/stuntrally3/docs/Developing.md

 ## SR

 Rest of code that was same in SR 2.x.
 Only small changes when porting to SR3.
+And new hovers since 3.1.

 ### Simulation 🚗